wallix/awless/README.md

 `awless` provides a powerful template system to interact with cloud infrastructures.

-`awless` templates can be used through shortcut commands:
+`awless` templates can be used through onliner shortcut commands:

     awless create instance
     awless delete subnet id=subnet-12345678
     awless attach volume id=vol-12345678 instance=i-12345678

 See [templates commands (wiki)](https://github.com/wallix/awless/wiki/Templates#Commands) for more commands.

-You can also run an `awless` template from a predefined template file with
+You can also run an `awless` template from a predefined template file with:

     awless run awless-templates/create_instance_ssh.awless

-Note that you can download preexisting templates from the dedicated git repository: https://github.com/wallix/awless-templates.
+Note that you can get inspired with preexisting templates from the dedicated git repository: https://github.com/wallix/awless-templates.
 See [templates (wiki)](https://github.com/wallix/awless/wiki/Templates) for more details about `awless` templates.

 ### Reverting commands